leon-luna-ray/auto-readme/README.md

   ## Next-Steps

-  Add functionality to add bullet point lists, add links to technologies section and fix bugs listed above.
+  Add functionality to add bullet point lists, add links to technologies section and fix bugs listed above and add additional sections further on as needed.

   ## License